netmoregroup/netmore-mqtt-sample/Readme.md

       }
     ]

+# Developer recommedations
+When createing the client subscription there are a few thinks to take into considurations.
+1. Make sure the subscription topic is setup with your client id.
+2. Make use of # e.g subscribe generic topics and not individual items as this will give you a lot of topics on mqtt that is not good for the server or client.
+3. Make sure you do not do any thing that might take time in the reciving thread or make use of shared subscriptions, if the client can not keep up we will eventualy have to start throwing packets.

 # Sample value and units
 We try to harmonize all sensors so that all sensors give the same output, this is a snapshot of properties that have bin selected so far.